freenet/freenet-core/docs/src/architecture.md

 Contracts also outline how to merge two valid states, creating a new state that incorporates both.
 This process ensures eventual consistency of the state in Freenet, using an approach akin to [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).

-Each contract is identified by a cryptographic hash, which is a combination of its code and parameters, also referred to as its "key."
-This key corresponds to the value in a global key-value store.
+Each contract is identified by a cryptographic hash, which is a combination of its code and parameters, also referred to as its "key".
+This key is used to identify the contract and to verify that the contract's code and parameters have not been tampered with.

 Take, for example, a public blog contract.
 The state of this contract would be the blog's content, which consists of a list of blog posts.
 The code within the contract dictates that new posts may only be added if they are signed by the blog's owner, while the contract's parameters include the blog owner's public key.